openwallet-foundation/tac/docs/governance/project-lifecycle.md

 1. Projects that are on their way or very likely to become Growth or Impact projects.
 1. Projects that have developed new growth targets or other community metrics for success.
-1. Projects that are looking to create a lifecycle plan (maintainership succession, contributor programs, version planning, etc.)
+1. Projects that are looking to create a lifecycle plan (maintainership succession, contributor programs, version planning, etc.).
 1. Projects that need more active support from the Foundation or TAC mentorship in order to reach their goals.

 **Expectations**